KWVF

 KWVF (102.7 FM) is a radio station broadcasting a classic hits format.
 Licensed to Guerneville, California, United States, the station serves the Santa Rosa area.
-The station is currently owned by Redwood Empire Stereocasters.
+The station is currently owned by Lawrence V. Amaturo, through licensee Amaturo Sonoma Media Group, LLC.

-In June 2022, it was announced that KWVF and sister stations KZST, K256DA, and K273CU would be acquired by Amaturo Sonoma Media Group for $6 million.
-The deal was expected to close during the third quarter of 2022.
+In June 2022, it was announced that KWVF and sister stations KZST, K256DA, and K273CU would be sold by Redwood Empire Stereocasters to Amaturo Sonoma Media Group for $6 million.
+The sale was consummated on December 1, 2022.